 So you can avoid this by having a strong plan a, b, and even c in the case of changes in your business and the market, possibly restructuring your debt, speaking with the lender to lower your payments temporarily, doing a debt consolidation, and even higher an attorney if need be but Ultimately is this…

 Know your numbers!
 Understand your finances very well and hire someone who can help you if need be so you know what numbers you need to shoot for and what’s the right amount of money to take out and if you can afford to take it on.

-If you’re ready to get started with funding and want to see my #1 recommended MCA alternative service which is a “Hybrid Advance/Term Loan” that is generally 50% cheaper and encompasses looking at ALL revenue coming into your business, and getting the best lender and underwriters online to give you maximum funding and the best benefits…
+If you’re ready to get started with Debt Restructuring and potential other options, see here, and if you're ready for funding and want to see my #1 recommended MCA alternative service which is a “Hybrid Advance/Term Loan” that is generally 50% cheaper and encompasses looking at ALL revenue coming into your business, and getting the best lender and underwriters online to give you maximum funding and the best benefits…